Matambre: Cut

 Matambre is cut from the side of the cow, between the skin and the ribs.
 The scientific name for the muscle is cutaneous trunci.
-It is a thin rose colored muscle, also known in packing houses as "fly shaker" or "elephant ear".
+It is a thin rose-colored muscle, also known in packing houses as "fly shaker" or "elephant ear".
 It is also known as the "twitch" muscle because the animal makes it twitch or tremble to repel flying insects like flies.
 It is very thin and lends itself for rolling up with different stuffings.

 Argentine variations

 In Argentina, the matambre is sometimes served as a steak, but this is not the typical serving method.
 The more common method is known as "matambre arrollado" (stuffed, or filled matambre).
 The ingredients for this dish vary from province to province, but most common include whole carrots, hard-boiled eggs, and plenty of black pepper.
 These ingredients are then rolled up inside of the matambre sheet and sewn or pinned together to keep the rolled matambre from coming unrolled.
 It is then boiled in milk, or sometimes water, and roasted in the oven.
-After it is removed from the oven and cooled, it is sliced into thin pieces of lunch meat and served in toasted French roll with mayonnaise, and sometimes Argentine chimichurri, as a condiment.
+After it is removed from the oven and cooled, it is sliced into thin pieces of lunch meat and served in a toasted French roll with mayonnaise, and sometimes Argentine chimichurri, as a condiment.
 In Uruguay, and to a lesser extent in Argentina, matambre is marinated in milk, baked flat in the oven, and covered with the marinade, with the addition of lightly beaten eggs and cheese at the end of the cooking period.
 It is called "matambre a la leche" (matambre in milk).

-Another method of serving matambre is "matambre a la pizza" which is prepared in a similar way but instead of being rolled it is topped with pizza ingredients like tomato sauce and mozzarella.
+Another method of serving matambre is "matambre a la pizza" which is prepared similarly, but instead of being rolled it is topped with pizza ingredients like tomato sauce and mozzarella.